WokLibCodeClub/Intro-to-Python-Jan-2023/README.md

 ## 4 March 2023

-Unfortunately this session has had to be cancelled because of unavailability of volunteers.
+Unfortunately this session had to be cancelled because of unavailability of volunteers.

 ---